-Prof. Dr. Felix Ekardt, LL.M., M.A.
+Prof. Dr. Dr. Felix Ekardt, LL.M., M.A.

 For a long time, the Research Unit offers work on sustainability governance on European and national level, mostly in developing policy instruments which are able to replace those currently in place that are weak in ambition and implantation and are not fit to avoid rebound and shifting effects.
 Instruments which regulate quantity and price and their interaction with other policies play a special role.
 Besides issues of land use, the Research Unit mainly works in the field of energy and climate.
-This is represented in the large number of publications and lectures as well as several big third-party funded projects like on the future development on climate policy, on the renewable energy law and energy sufficiency.
+This is represented in the large number of publications and lectures as well as several big third-party funded projects like on the future development on climate policy, on the renewable energy law and energy frugality.

 Contrary to common perception, both Germany and Europe as a whole are far from reaching their climate targets.
 Inconvenient truths such as the necessity to continuously increase costs of fossil fuels are not discussed.
 We analyze the issue how societies and individuals change and are thus able to contribute to a real and global energy transition, even though desires of daily life are often in contradiction.
 We explain why German and European leadership (even in an economic sense) is crucial and why new lifestyles are not a restriction but a necessary element of freedom and social justice.
 In spring 2016, the third edition of “Theorie der Nachhaltigkeit“ (Theory on sustainability”) by Felix Ekardt is published.
 It presents a unique, broad approach on the basics of justice and sustainability, on human rights theory, on the causes for lacking sustainability and on an effective climate and resource policy.
 It is a new edition of his habilitation monography (partially more current than the downloads below).
 A shorter English version was published with Springer Nature in 2019: Sustainability: Transformation, Governance, Ethics, Law.

 Further downloadable texts in English: